ZeroBreakpoint/DesignGameOptimisations/README.md

 # DesignGameOptimisations

 This is my optimised version of a C++ raylib game featuring an octopus destroyer and multiple autonomous critters.
 The project was originally provided as an unoptimised baseline.
-I have vastly improved its performance and design through the implementation of object pooling, a texture resource manager and a spatial partitioning system using a quadtree.
+The performance has improved significantly over the original provided project, I was able to acheive the optimisation by using object pooling, a texture resource manager and a spatial partitioning system (quadtree).
 These changes adhere to both the performance and modularity requirements of the original design brief.

 ## Optimisations Implemented